-Olympic Drug-testing Experience
+Olympic Drug Testing Experience

-Bringing the Olympic Drug-testing Standard to Supplement Certification
+Bringing the Olympic Drug Testing Standard to Supplement Certification

-Three Decades of Olympic Drug-testing Experience
+Three Decades of Olympic Drug Testing Experience

-In professional and collegiate sport, Catlin and colleagues helped develop and create world-class drug testing programs for the NFL, MLB, NCAA, and others.
+In professional and collegiate sport, Dr. Catlin and colleagues helped develop and create world-class drug testing programs for the NFL, MLB, NCAA, and others.
 His laboratory also served the U.S. military drug-testing needs.

 Dr. Don Catlin and the Development of Key Performance-Enhancing Drug Tests